mikhail-w/bonsai/README.md

 ## Features

-- **Responsive Design:** Built with React and styled using Chakra UI for a beautiful and intuitive user experience across devices.
+- **Responsive Design:** Built with React and styled using Chakra UI for a beautiful and intuitive user experience across both mobile and desktop devices.
 - **Interactive Components:** Includes an elegant shopping cart, dynamic product filtering, and search functionality.
 - **PayPal API :** Secure payment API integration.